code-red-Marshall/Generative-AI--BCGx--Forage/README.md

 Our goal is to extract meaningful insights from 10-K financial reports.
 These insights will feed into the AI chatbot, enabling it to provide in-depth financial performance analysis.

+## Task 1-
+- Extract financial data from provided 10-K documents.
+- Conduct a basic analysis to identify significant financial trends and indicators.
+- Format and clean the data for further processing in an AI model.

 ## Role and Responsibilities